Amazon’s New World preview — Taking down a fort with siege guns and magic

-Amazon postponed the launch of its New World massively multiplayer online role-playing game from July of this year until 2021.
+Amazon postponed the launch of its New World massively multiplayer online role-playing game from July until 2021.
 But that doesn’t mean you can’t play it.
-A large beta test opens today for everyone who preordered the game.
+A large beta test opens today for those who preordered the game.

 The company is being careful about its entry into big-budget PC games, and so it is testing New World heavily, especially after the ill-fated launch of Crucible, a multiplayer shooting game, earlier this year.
 Crucible debuted in May without an extensive beta and then, to Amazon’s embarrassment, the company had to bring it back into closed beta testing in July.
-With New World, Amazon is making a multi-year bet on MMO gaming and it wants to get it right through deliberate playtesting and revision.
+With New World, Amazon is making a multi-year bet on MMO gaming, and it wants to get it right through deliberate playtesting and revision.

 “As we were getting closer and closer to August 25, the day we were going to launch, we started to feel like we needed more content in the game,” game director Scot Lane said in a press briefing.
-“We had a lot of players in the alpha and we were getting real similar feedback, about how they wanted more.
-We wanted to make sure we had that long tail of experience in the game day one.”
+“We had a lot of players in the alpha, and we were getting real similar feedback, about how they wanted more.
+We wanted to make sure we had that long tail of experience in the game Day One.”

-And today, New World will be available as a demo to large numbers of players who have preordered.
-It’s just a limited-time test, but for many players, it will give them a flavor for the game.
+And today, New World’s beta debuts as a limited-time test, but for many players, it will give them a flavor for the game.
 I played it in a press demo yesterday, and it was fun.
 The combat wasn’t laggy or slow.
 It was quick and dangerous, with lots of running and dodging.

 The game takes place in the Age of Exploration, also known as colonialism in the middle of the 16th century.
-The explorers find Aeternum, the Eternal Isle, a vast and diverse land of opportunity.
-They’re searching for the Fountain of Youth, but instead, they find a new world with supernatural dangers in the middle of a cursed sea.
+The explorers find Aeternum, the Eternal Isle, a vast and diverse land.
+They’re searching for the Fountain of Youth, but instead, they find a place full of supernatural dangers in the middle of a cursed sea.
 The explorers split into three factions and fight over the mysterious resource.
-The unique part is that it mixes MMO genres, combining magic and historical weaponry.

-Our demo was about fighting a war, a player-versus-player battle mode where one faction can declare war against another in a region and try to take over a fortress within a half hour.
-The siege pits 50 players against 50 others in a battle for control of a fortress.
+Our demo was about fighting a war, a 50 player-vs.-50 player mode where one faction can declare war against another in a region and try to take over a fortress within a half-hour.

 Preparing for an assault

-To fight a war, a faction has to gain a foothold in a territory and then declare war.
+To fight a war, a faction has to gain a foothold in a territory and then declare a conflict.
 Players get ready for the big fight, but the war can only happen at a certain time of day so that all-night battles don’t leave players exhausted.

-The first thing I did in the game was to create my character quickly and move into the staging area as my faction.
+The first thing I did was to create my character quickly and move into the staging area as my faction.
 I had to assign my prewar tokens.
-I added strength points to characteristics such as strength, dexterity, focus, and health.
-If you’re at level 10 or above in the game, you have to have a chosen faction: the Marauders, the Syndicate, or the Covenant.
+I added skill points to characteristics such as strength, dexterity, focus, and health.
+If you’re at level 10 or above, you have to have a chosen faction: the Marauders, the Syndicate, or the Covenant.

-You also have to assign weapon mastery points.
+You also assign weapon mastery points.
 Each character can equip three weapons.
 I played in a mage role with a magic staff, but I could have easily been a soldier with different weapons.
 You can assign points to various active abilities, which you can call up with the press of a keyboard button.
 You can choose among one-handed swords, two-handed swords, bows, war hammers, muskets, and magic staffs.

 You can switch between character types quite easily, as you aren’t locked into one kind of role.
 If you want to be a tank character, you can’t just pick it.
 A player can equip armor, a sword, and a shield in order to act like a tank.
-With heavy armor, you are stronger but you are also less mobile.
-You can mix and match to create your own play style.
+With heavy armor, you are stronger, but you are also less mobile.
+You can mix-and-match to create your own play style.

 Sadly, I had no time to think about any of this.
 I had to dive into a match and start fighting.
 When I arrived in the town square, I went to the project board and signed up for a War.
 Then I stopped to look at the characters who were dancing on a stage.